PIP-Team-3/frontend/CONTRIBUTIONS.md

 # Contributions

+## Justin Contribution

+Set up the next.js project, added basic marketing pages, created dashboard layout, setup data fetching patterns, refactor codebase to follow best practices.

+NOTE: we have strict code ownership and the frontend was my (Justin)'s job.
+All others contributions were minimal and constrained to support the assignment (ok from Prof Grewell gotten).

+## Ray Contribution

+### Added the "Dashboard Overview" page, allowing users to see how many papers are processed, the date of the last upload, any recent activity(uploading a PDF, processing a storybook, etc), and a basic "How-to-use" tab.

 ## Jake M Contribution

 ### Paper Upload Functionality

 Implemented the paper upload feature that allows users to upload research papers to the Paper2Notebook platform via both file uploads and URL-based uploads.

-## Ray Contribution

-### Added the "Dashboard Overview" page, allowing users to see how many papers are processed, the date of the last upload, any recent activity(uploading a PDF, processing a storybook, etc), and a basic "How-to-use" tab.

 **Implementation Date:** November 3, 2025